cowboyd/ember-xhr/README.md

 There are progress properties that correspond to the state of the upload and the download, and that react as that state changes.
-The download progress properties are directly on the XHR, and the upload progress properties are on an `upload` property
+The download progress properties are the `progress` property.
+E.g. `progress.total`, while the upload progress is on the `upload.progress` property.
+E.g. `upload.progress.total`

+These reactive properties are:

+* **total**: the total number of bytes that will be sent in this transfer.
+* **loaded**: how many bytes of the total have been transferred thus far.
+* **percentage**: what percentage of the total bytes have been transferred thus far.
+* **totalTime**: time in milliseconds that this transfer has been in progress.
+* **averageSpeed**: Over the coures of the transfer, the average speed in bytes per second.

 Because Ember.XHR radiates all information about its progress, building UIs to track it are a snap.